Alqor-UG/qlued/docs/guides/gen_guide.md

 We will frequently use the term status dictionary and result dictionary.
 These are just text files which host the appropriate JSON data.
 These files are stored on the Dropbox like job_JSON.
 When a view reads these text files, it coverts the data in them to a python dictionary and sends it to the client or modifies the dictionary further before saving it back to the text file.

-Since we use Dropbox to store JSONs, the view functions call functions written in a file called ``storage_providers.py`` which in turn calls Dropbox python API functions for reading and writing to Dropbox.
-Note that Dropbox can be **replaced** with any other storage service (like Amazon S3, Microsoft azure storage, Google cloud storage etc.) which allows a user to read and write content using a python API.
+Since we use MongoDB or Dropbox to store JSONs, the view functions call functions written in a file called ``storage_providers.py`` which in turn calls  API functions for reading and writing.
+Note that we currently provide storage with MongoDB by default or Dropbox.
+However, it can be **replaced** with any other storage service (like Amazon S3, Microsoft azure storage, Google cloud storage etc.) which allows a user to read and write content using a python API.
 For this one would need to implement four basic functions for accessing the cloud storage provider.
 The details of these four functions are given in ``storage_providers.py`` with an example implementation for Dropbox.
 A new storage service can have its own class inheriting from the base class (just like the Dropbox class) and override the base functions.

-### The Dropbox storage
+## The Dropbox storage

+!!! note

+    Beware, we have recently updated the default storage to mongoDb.
+The following description is outdated.
+However, the main idea is still the same.
+We will update the description soon.

 We use Dropbox to store all our JSONS.
 This approach has several benefits:

 * We immediately implement asynchronous job management.
 Basically the Heroku server dumps the job coming from the remote client onto Dropbox.
 Then whenever the Spooler belonging to a backend is free, it will query to ``get_next_job_in_queue`` view and act on the next job which is appropriate for that particular backend.